OFS/ofs.github.io/docs/hw/f2000x/dev_guides/afu_dev/ug_dev_afu_ofs_f2000x.md

 ### **2.4.
 Installation of OPAE SDK**

 Working with the IPU Platform F2000X-PL card requires **opae-2.12.0-5**.
-Follow the instructions in the [Software Installation Guide: OFS for Agilex® 7 SoC Attach FPGAs](https://ofs.github.io/ofs-2024.2-1/hw/common/sw_installation/soc_attach/sw_install_soc_attach) to build and install the required OPAE SDK for the IPU Platform F2000X-PL.
+Follow the instructions in the [Software Installation Guide: OFS for Agilex™ 7 SoC Attach FPGAs](https://ofs.github.io/ofs-2024.3-1/hw/common/sw_installation/soc_attach/sw_install_soc_attach) to build and install the required OPAE SDK for the IPU Platform F2000X-PL.
 Make sure to check out the cloned repository to tag **2.12.0-5** and branch **release/2.12.0**.

 ```sh
 $ git checkout tags/2.12.0-5 -b release/2.12.0